Our Best Summer Zucchini Bread Recipe

 Can you freeze summer zucchini bread?

-Summer zucchini bread can be frozen, but we don’t recommend it.
+Yes, our zucchini bread can be frozen, but we don’t recommend it.
 Summer squash is a very moist vegetable and the texture changes when you freeze it.
-You might end up with a mushy zucchini cake instead of Summer Zucchini Bread!
+You might end up with a mushy zucchini cake instead of yummy bread!

-Honestly, Summer Zucchini Bread is best eaten when it’s fresh – it has so much flavor that won’t last in your fridge!
+Honestly, this is best eaten when it’s fresh – it has so much flavor that won’t last in your fridge!
 Even better right out of the oven when the butter melts into all of those nooks and crannies.

 Zucchini Bread Variations we love: